kawamurakazushi/.com/posts/elm-record/elm-record.md

 ### Creating new object

-To update multiple field in the record, which means just creating a new object from one.
+To update field in the record, which means creating a new object from an object.

-In this example it is `model`.
+You can do it as follows:

 ```elm
 { model | keywords = model.keywords ++ [ model.newKeyword ] }
 ```

-If you want to want to change multiple fields, you can specify with a `comma`.
+If you want to change multiple fields, you can specify it with a `comma`.

 ```elm
 { model | keywords = model.keywords ++ [ model.newKeyword ], newKeyword = "" }